xrettle/WFGY/TensionUniverse/BlackHole/Q031_ultimate_limits_of_quantum_information_processing.md

   * no arbitrary dependence on irrelevant detail as `r` increases.

 A candidate encoding that violates these regularity conditions is rejected as part of `Enc_Q031`.

+For Q031, any encoding instance that violates these regularity conditions is declared invalid for evaluation and must not be used to assign tension values.

 ### 3.6 Singular set and domain restrictions